 This is a distinct advantage of permanent life vs term life and is part of the reason that an IUL is more expensive than term, at least initially.

 The cash value grows over time as the individual pays into the IUL policy.
 The cash value can always be accessed and used as you see fit.

 In addition the withdrawals are tax-free income, up to the amount of premiums paid, because the premiums were paid in after-tax dollars.
 And don’t forget that you can also access the growth of your account tax-free, by taking a life insurance policy loan (sometimes called a swap loan) against your cash value.

 The cash value can be used to help pay for long-term care costs.
 In addition, some IUL policies offer long-term care insurance riders.
 With the rising costs associated with long term care, have a hybrid policy might be a good option.

 For those with a lot of extra cash to invest each year there is a limit to the amount you can pay into the policy (typically a percentage of the total policy value), this limit is known as the MEC (modified endowment contract) limit.
 So keep that in mind if you’re thinking this could be a tax shelter.

 3. Flexible Premiums

-With an Indexed Universal Life policy you have the ability to pay more or less each month (there is a minimum to cover fees, and a maximum based on the MEC limit) but the policy has much more premium flexibility than the other main life insurance products in the market.
+With an Indexed Universal Life policy you have the ability to pay more or less each month (there is a minimum to cover fees, and a maximum based on the MEC limit) but the policy has much more premium flexibility than the other types of life insurance policies in the market.

 The flexibility of an IUL is great for those that have income that fluctuates throughout the year.
-If you work on commission and certain times of the year are much better than others, you may want to consider the flexible premium options available with an IUL.
+If you work on commission and certain times of the year are much better than others, you may want to consider the flexible premium options available with an IUL policy.

 4. Locked-in Gains & Annual Reset